 Many of the flooded factories are Japanese owned and, as Japan has had its own problems already this year with the massive earthquake and tsunami that hit the country, there is only so much loss these companies can take.

 Some too may well decide operating in Thailand is too risky.
 Particularly if the Thai government cannot get a better handle on the country’s flooding situation.

 It floods every year in Thailand, to some degree or another, yet in the 15 or so years since the last massive floods took place, little has been done to improve the situation or to build permanent flood walls.

 Some Japanese companies may just tire of it then, and move their operations to more reliable countries.

-These and other reasons are why Thailand’s economy over the next six months to a year is likely to remain shaky at best, and the longer the floods remain, the worse it will get.
+These and other reasons are why Thailand’s economy over the next six months to a year is likely to remain shaky at best.
+The longer the floods remain, the worse it will likely get.